datacarpentry/shell-genomics/reference.md

 loop body
 :   The set of statements or commands that are repeated inside a [for loop](#for-loop)
     or [while loop](#while-loop).

+MIME type
+:   MIME (Multi-Purpose Internet Mail Extensions) types describe different file types for exchange on the Internet,
+    for example images, audio, and documents.

 operating system
 :   Software that manages interactions between users, hardware, and software [processes](#process).
 Common